k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

   * Lookup the data from a reference table.
   * Concatenate the values of separate columns.
   * Update the data format.
+  * Perform some checks using JavaScript.
-  * Read data from a file and write into a file.
+  * Read from a file and write into a file.
 * Practice various Broadway features such as:
+  * Transactions, to save the data of the Reference table.
+  * Error Handling, to fail the flow if the data is not found in the lookup.
-  * Inner flow.
+  * Inner flow, to invoke one flow from another.
-  * Transactions.
-  * Error Handling.
-  * Setup SFTP listener.
+  * Setup SFTP listener, to invoke a flow that reads data from a file.
 * Perform Fabric commands via Broadway.
 * Publish the data from Fabric to Kafka topic.
+* Write into a target DB while handling DB errors.